TingtingLiao/TADA/readme.md

 python -m apps.anime --subject "Abraham Lincoln" --res_dir your_result_path
 ```

-# Tips and Tricks
+# Tips
-* using an appropriate learning rate for SMPL-X shape is important to learn accurate shape.
+* Using an appropriate learning rate for SMPL-X shape is important to learn accurate shape.
 * Omnidata normal supervision can effectively enhance the overall geometry and texture consistency; however, it demands more time for optimization.

+# Other Interesting Works
+* [HumanNorm](https://humannorm.github.io/): multiple stage SDS loss and perceptual loss can help generate the lifelike texture.

 # Citation